drshahizan/special-topic-data-engineering/materials/data-integration/02-01-kafka.md

 5. Configure Kafka Connect to connect to the database and push data from the customer_behavior topic to the database.

-Case study using data science project:
+## Case study using data science project

 Suppose you have a data science project in which you need to integrate data from multiple sources, including social media, weather data, and customer feedback.
 You want to use Apache Kafka to integrate this data in real-time.